All Episodes

 I mean, come on.

-Not allowed to talk to a uh to the Occupy Atlanta horde.
+Okay, so John Lewis, Congressman John Lewis, not allowed to talk to the Occupy Atlanta horde.

-Even if you don't envision that this becomes some uh widespread sinister thing, all designed to um mobilize to cancel the elections of 2012, even if you don't have that uh Tom Clancy narrative running through your head.
+So these folks, these folks, and it's kind of interesting, the conversation we just had with the gentleman, even if you don't envision that this becomes some widespread, sinister thing all designed to mobilize to cancel the elections of 2012, even if you don't have that Tom Clancy narrative running through your head.

 I don't even think Tom Clancy would go there.

-I don't think we'll be having a lot of Occupy protests in the uh in the dead of winter, because I'm gonna guess that a lot of these folks are not fond of the cold.
+I don't think we'll be having a lot of Occupy protests in the dead of winter because I'm going to guess that a lot of these folks are not fond of the cold.

 Yeah, don't get ahead of me.